Skip to content

 ThinkPad Automated Installation#

-To automate the ThinkPad BIOS update, the WINUPTP.exe and WINUPTP64.exe both have a –s command line parameter to suppress any prompts or message boxes from displaying during installation of the update.
-WINUPTP.exe and WINUPTP64.exe also supports a –r command line parameter to force a reboot after prestaging the new BIOS image file.
+To automate the ThinkPad BIOS update, the WINUPTP tool (including WINUPTP64 and WINPEUPTP) has a –s command line parameter to suppress any prompts or message boxes from displaying during installation of the update.
+WINUPTP also supports a –r command line parameter to force a reboot after prestaging the new BIOS image file.
 During the reboot, the computer may boot three times, once to apply the BIOS update to the ROM, once to potentially install an embedded controller update, and a final time to boot back into the operating system.

 It is best practice to not use the –r command line parameter in a task sequence.
 When running task sequences, it is best practice to allow the task sequence to control the reboot and not allow the installing executable to do so.
 Allowing the task sequence to control the reboot will allow the task sequence to make all necessary changes to the computer, including setting up to resume the task sequence in the correct location after the reboot sequence has completed.